Habeebamoo/Habeebamoo/README.md

 With **a year** of experience in software development, I build responsive, user centric and interactive applications.

-- 🌱 I am currently learning Go/Golang
+- 🌱 I am currently learning GO
 - 🎉 Ask me about HTML, CSS, JS, TS and React
 - 🚀 Available to work on open source projects